pgbarletta/locuaz/docs/source/platformflow.rst

         :scale: 75%

         Figure 2: DAG of a hypothetical run.
 The current epoch is the fourth one.
-The current **top iterations** are highlighted in green and gave origin to the current **all iterations** which are being still run.
-Previous **top iterations** are in pale green while the iterations that failed to improve the affinity are noted as **failed iterations** (pale pink).
+The current **top branches** are highlighted in green and gave origin to the current **all branches** which are being still run.
+Previous **top branches** are in pale green while the branches that failed to improve the affinity are noted as **failed branches** (pale pink).

 Constant width DAG
 ^^^^^^^^^^^^^^^^^^^^
 Finally, we can see how the DAG would look like if the user selects a constant width run.
-This prevent the number of simultaneous *iterations* from exploding, but it does limit the number of potential solutions that are explored.
+This prevent the number of simultaneous *branches* from exploding, but it does limit the number of potential solutions that are explored.

 .. figure:: ./resources/example_flow_constant.png